 Global Immersion Program classes bridge classroom lessons and business practices in another country.
 These three credit classes meet for half a term in New York prior to a one week visit to the country of focus where students will meet with business executives and government officials while working on team projects.
 Upon return from the travel portion of the class, students will have at least one wrap up meeting at Columbia Business School.
 The 2016-2017 Global Immersion Program fee for the Cuba class will be $2950 and provides students with double occupancy lodging, ground transportation and some meals.
 Attendance both in New York and in-country and regular participation are a crucial part of the learning experience and as such attendance is mandatory.
 This year students will book their own airfare to Cuba, but will have to book within the dates of their visa.
 Students who miss the first class meeting may be removed from the course.
 No program fee refunds will be given after the add/drop period has closed.
 Please visit the Chazen Institute website to learn more about the Global Immersion Program and review all policies of the program.

-Stephan Meier is a Professor of Business at Columbia Business School.
-He holds a PhD in Economics from the University of Zurich, was previously a senior economist at the Center for Behavioral Economics and Decision-Making at the Federal Reserve Bank of Boston and taught courses on strategic interactions and...
+Stephan Meier is currently the chair of the Management Division and the James P. Gorman Professor of Business at Columbia Business School.
+He holds a PhD in Economics from the University of Zurich, was previously a senior economist at the Center for Behavioral Economics and Decision-Making at the Federal Reserve Bank of Boston and taught courses on strategic interactions and economic policy at...